SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 ### Debugging

-Debugging is made by the debugger, which is a program that reads step by step every single line of code to check if there are any errors which cause malfunctions in the program itself.
+Debugging is made by the debugger, which is a program that reads step by step every single line of code to check if there are any errors that are causing malfunctions in the program itself.

 [^1]: [Wikipedia - Comment (computer programming)](https://en.wikipedia.org/wiki/Comment_(computer_programming)#:~:text=a%20comment%20is%20a%20programmer-readable%20explanation%20or%20annotation%20in%20the%20source%20code%20of%20a%20computer%20program)